-- 9.(a) Not applicable. - (b) All persons, firms and institutions are eligible to apply for permission to import.
+(b) All persons, firms and institutions are eligible to apply for permission to import asbestos.

-- 10. For permission to import, applications must be made in writing to the Minister.
-The application should include the following information: - importer's name and address; - details of the goods to be imported including the reason or purpose for the importation, and where the goods are to be imported from; - details of the procedures to be used to package, label, transport and dispose of the goods; - an assurance the applicant will comply with relevant state/territory legislation relating to the use of asbestos. - 11.
-The written permission of the relevant Minister or authorised person is to be available for presentation to DIBP. - 12.
-No. - 13.
-No.
+10. For permission to import, applications must be made in writing to the WHS Minister or to the CEO of the Asbestos Safety and Eradication Agency.
+The application should include the following information:

+- importer's name, address and phone number, as well as those details for a representative; - details of the asbestos or goods containing asbestos to be imported including the reason or purpose for the importation, and where the asbestos or goods good containing asbestos are to be imported from, and the amount of asbestos intended to be imported; - details of the procedures to be used to package, label, handle, transport and dispose of the goods, including whether they are compliant with relevant laws; - where applicable evidence that a laboratory where research will be undertaken has appropriate accreditation; - where applicable that relevant WHS regulator approval has been obtained; - an assurance the applicant will comply with relevant Commonwealth and state/territory legislation relating to the use of asbestos.